moirai2/moirai2/README.md

 xml/A104.xml->flag/needProcess->true
 ```

-  * When predicate is found under '/flag' directory (as example above,'flag/needProcess'), a triple be processed as a control flag and will be treated differently from a common predicate where AS SOON AS moirai2 creates a job, flag will automatically removed from the database.
+  * When predicate is found under '/flag' directory (as example above,'flag/needProcess'), a SPO be processed as a control flag and will be treated differently from a common predicate where AS SOON AS moirai2 creates a job, flag will automatically removed from the database.
   * For example, using above example:

 ```